Recent Storm Damage Posts

 Maintenance: In addition to routine inspections, it is important to keep your building maintained.
 Exterior maintenance involves more than simply repairing the issues discovered during inspections.
 Keep gutters and downspouts clear and make sure they are not loose.
 Remove debris from the roof.
 Pressure wash as needed to minimize fungal growth.
 Make sure all signage is securely attached to the building.

 The nearby landscaping also affects the structural integrity of the building and should be properly maintained.
 Keep limbs trimmed and make sure trees are healthy and strong to prevent them from damaging the building.
-Consider grading the lawn away from the building and installing plants and mulch to prevent flooding
+Consider grading the lawn away from the building and installing plants and mulch to prevent flooding.

 Stormy weather can cause serious problems for your commercial building.
 However, a little routine exterior maintenance can prevent many situations.